 1824 Piedmont Ave., Atlanta, GA 30324 | (404) 875-7483

 Info: Since 1954, the Live Nativity Scene has been held December 23 to 24 in front of the church as Rock Spring Presbyterian’s way of celebrating the birth of Christ with the community.
 Rock Spring Presbyterian Church enacts the story of Jesus’ birth in half hour tableaus.
 Church members and neighbors dress up and play the parts of shepherds, angel, kings and the holy family.
 Live animals fill out the scene as well a narrated sound track with music.
 During the Live Nativity Scenes folks warm up with hot cocoa and snacks in the church fellowship.
-AS a special treat on Friday night Dec 23rd there will be a Christmas Bluegrass Jam in fellowship hall as well.
-Please call the Rock Spring church office (404-785-7483) if you and your family are interested in participating in the Live Nativity Scene, many shepherd slots are still available.
+Please call the Rock Spring church office (404-785-7483) if you and your family are interested in participating in the Live Nativity Scene.

 St Vincent de Paul Catholic Church